distributed-system-analysis/smallfile/README.md

  * --host-set -- comma-separated set of hosts used for this test, no domain names allowed.
 Default: non-distributed test.
  * --files -- how many files should each thread process?
- * --threads -- how many workload generator threads should each invocation_cli process create?
+ * --threads -- how many workload generator threads should each smallfile_cli.py process create?
  * --file-size -- total amount of data accessed per file.
 If zero then no reads or writes are performed.
  * --file-size-distribution – only supported value today is exponential.
   Default: fixed file size.
  * --record-size -- record size in KB, how much data is transferred in a single read or write system call.
-If 0 then it is set to the minimum of the file size and 1-MB record size limit.
+If 0 then it is set to the minimum of the file size and 1-MiB record size limit.
 Default: 0
  * --files-per-dir -- maximum number of files contained in any one directory.
   Default: 200
  * --dirs-per-dir -- maximum number of subdirectories contained in any one